marbe36/Add-search-engine-to-Firefox/README.md

 Supported Search Engines:

 1. Startpage - Startpage (Android), Startpage (Desktop)
+2. These methods can be used for any other Search Engine by replacing link to Search Engine: Kagi, Ecosia, DuckDuckGo, Brave, Baidu, Yandex and others.

 # Add Startpage to Firefox on Android
 Make Startpage your default search engine on Firefox mobile (Android)